-Restoration and construction is underway on about 2 acres that will house the largest bat house in Florida to provide a habitat for the endangered Florida Bonnetted Bat and other local species.
-The project is in collaboration with Miami Bat Squad, led by Giselle Hosein, a group of volunteers and scientists who advocate for research and conservation of bats in south Florida.
+Construction has been completed on the largest bat house in Florida to provide a habitat for the endangered Florida Bonnetted Bat and other local species.
+The project is in collaboration with Miami Bat Squad, led by Giselle Hosein, a group of volunteers, and scientists who advocate for research and conservation of bats in south Florida.

-The Bat House has been designed with input from experts in the field of chiropterologist, and will have the capabilities to house varying species of bats including, but not limited to, the critically endangered Florida Bonneted Bat.
+The Bat House has been designed with input from experts in the field of chiropterologist, and has the capabilities of housing varying species of bats including, but not limited to, the critically endangered Florida Bonneted Bat.

-We are constructing a wetland marsh/meadow that will expand across the front of the bat house in order to provide a clearing in which the bats can enter and exit the bat house.
+We have also constructed a wetland marsh/meadow that expands across the front of the Bat House in order to provide a clearing from which the bats can enter and exit the Bat House.

 We’ve built a 10-hive aviary to enrich the environment and produce delicious local honey.